 This citation will also be included in the police report.
 If you have been involved in a motorcycle accident, it is important to obtain a copy of the police report.

 This can be done by contacting the local police department and following their procedures for requesting a copy.
-The police report can be used as evidence in legal proceedings or insurance claims, and can be a helpful tool in determining fault and liability.
+The police report can be used as evidence in legal proceedings or insurance claims, and can be a helpful tool in determining liability.

-Insurance companies play a vital role in the aftermath of a motorcycle accident.
 Following an accident, insurance companies are responsible for assessing damages and paying out claims to those who have suffered injuries or damages.

 This can involve reviewing police reports, medical records, and witness statements to determine fault and liability.